inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/docker-examples.md

 ## inspectIT Ocelot Demo

-If you would like to check inspectIT Ocelot in action with a demo application, you can use our docker compose example.
+If you would like to see inspectIT Ocelot in action with a demo application, you can use our docker compose example.
 We use the distributed version of the [Spring PetClinic sample application](https://github.com/spring-petclinic/spring-petclinic-microservices) as the target application in our demo.
-To demonstrate the flexibility of the OpenCensus bases inspectIT agent, we provide different demo scenarios covering different monitoring and APM components.
+To demonstrate the flexibility of the OpenCensus based inspectIT agent, we provide different demo scenarios covering different monitoring and APM components.

-All of the demo scenarios are fully configured with predefined dashboards, *so you can get started in 5 minutes*.
+All the demo scenarios are fully configured with predefined dashboards, *so you can get started in 5 minutes*.

 ### Demo #1 - Prometheus, Grafana and Jaeger